What is a cold?

 Colds are usually spread when the virus is present in the environment.
 For example, if a person were to cough or sneeze in the air, and another person comes into contact with this.
 This can also be spread through greeting someone who has touched their eyes, mouth or ears and have the virus.
 Most commonly, you will find that colds are spread easily through schools and day cars due to the number of children and bad hygiene that is present.
 Viruses can survive around 18 hours; thus, this is why the cold virus is so easy to spread.

-Signs of a Cold
+Signs of a common cold

 There are several signs of a cold.
 These signs include: